-In 2010-11, state testing procedures allowed TAKS accommodations for students who needed them.
-Spanish-language versions of the tests were available to assess the progress of students in Grades 3-5 who were proficient in Spanish but not yet proficient in English.
-In some circumstances, students were exempted from the standard assessments.
-The admission, review, and dismissal (ARD) committees responsible for students receiving special education services could specify alternate assessment instruments.
+State testing procedures allow accommodations on TAKS and STAAR for students who need them.
+Spanish-language versions of the tests are available to assess the progress of students in Grades 3-5 who are proficient in Spanish but not yet proficient in English.
+In some circumstances, students are exempted from the standard assessments.
+The admission, review, and dismissal (ARD) committees responsible for students receiving special education services can specify alternate assessment instruments.

 Since 1995, Texas statute has stipulated that "a student may be promoted only on the basis of academic achievement or demonstrated proficiency of the subject matter of the course or grade level" (TEC §28.021, 1996).
 In 1999, specific provisions linking test performance, promotion, and instruction were added (TEC §28.0211, 1999).
 From 2002-03 to 2008-09, students in Grade 3 were required to pass the state reading test to advance to Grade 4.
 Students in Grade 5 were required to pass the state reading and mathematics tests beginning in 2004-05.
 Students in Grade 8 were required to pass the reading and mathematics tests beginning in 2007-08.
-In 2010-11, students in Grades 5 and 8 were given three opportunities to pass the TAKS.
+Through the 2010-11 school year, students in Grades 5 and 8 were given three opportunities to pass the TAKS.
 School districts were required to provide accelerated instruction in the subject areas failed after each test administration (TEC §28.0211, 2010).